-Work under Contract 5 generally includes storm sewer and sanitary sewer repairs for the purpose of removing inflow (both direct and indirect) sources from the sanitary sewer system in locations determined by the results of prior dye testing.
+Work under Contract 5 generally includes storm sewer and sanitary sewer repairs for the purpose of removing inflow (both direct and indirect) sources from the sanitary sewer system in locations determined from the results of prior dye testing.
 This includes repairs at approximately 15 separate locations all within the Villages of Yorkville, Whitesboro, New York Mills, and New Hartford.
 Work also includes the replacement of four sanitary sewer manholes and the lining of four pipe segments utilizing an ultra-violet light cured-in-place pipe (UV-CIPP) process.

-As of the 3rd Quarter of 2015, all contractual work under Contract 5 had been completed.
-The County is keeping the contract open for completion of other minor incidental work, and the additional work is expected to be performed by the contractor during the 4th Quarter of 2015, with project closeout thereafter.
+As of the 2nd Quarter of 2015, all contractual work under Contract 5 had been completed.
+The County was initially interested in keeping the contract open for completion of other minor incidental work, but the contractor has other project commitments that will not allow the completion of this other work.
+During the 3rd Quarter, the County will prepare a final closeout change order and close out the project.